Here are a couple good tips if you’re mixing drums.

 Get Mixing Strategies 2.0 right here:

 The Strategies books have gone mobile.
 They’ve been optimized for any mobile device.
-So whether you have an iPhone, Kindle or an Android you can read it easily in one of the formats included with your purchase.
+So whether you read it easily in one of the formats included with your purchase.